microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 # Configuring the tool in your LMS and in Azure

+## Open the Tool Registration Page

+Use the Tool Registration URL you copied and paste it into your browser.
+Make sure you are signed in with the same account that was used to login to Azure while running "run.bat".

+## Login to your LMS admin account

+Open your LMS and sign in with the admin account.

-## From your LMS administration settings, configure a tool manually.
+## From the Site Administration Option in your LMS, configure a tool manually.

 The following details the configuration process for Moodle.